Bearded Dragon Care Sheet

 Water For Your Inland Bearded Dragon

 Mist bearded dragons using a water spray bottle; they’ll lick water droplets off cage walls, rocks, etc., as well as themselves.
 Don’t overdo it; you don’t want their enclosure to get too wet and become humid.
-You can also offer water in a shallow dish (such as a jar lid); be sure to keep this dish and the water in it clean.
+Offer water in a dish that is large enough for them to soak.
+Be sure to keep this dish and the water in it clean.

 Inland Bearded Dragon Handling and Temperament